labmus-ufrj/Animove/docs/docs/processing/heatmap-binary.md

 Generates a binary heatmap image.
 Processing steps:

-* **Heatmap Generation** Iterates through the video frames, performing a Otsu automatic threshold to binarize the frames, then aggregates them using a minimum Z-Projection.
+* **Heatmap Generation** Iterates through the video frames, performing an Otsu automatic threshold to binarize the frames, then aggregates them using a minimum Z-Projection.

 * **Background Reference Creation:** Performs a second iteration over the frames to calculate the Average Z-projection of the raw footage.